-It is important to us to make theatre accessible.
+It is important to us to make theater accessible.
+In 2014 we made the decision to change our ticketing policies so that money would never be a barrier to experiencing works of art.
 We offer advance tickets online at a sliding scale rate and "Pay what you can" tickets at the door.
 We never turn anyone away for lack of funds.
 You can find more details on our Tickets page.

 Collaborators and community partners include: